-The principal financial assets are bank balances and trade receivables however the company does not have a significant concentration of credit risk, with exposure spread over a large number of customers and the use of "Proforma Invoices" for new customers or historical poor payers.
+The principal financial assets are bank balances and trade receivables, the company has limited exposure as 80% of revenue is spread over four blue chip customer customers.
+In addition, we use "Proforma Invoices" for new customers or historical poor payers.
+We have not had any bad debt over five years.